June 3rd, 2010

 In a large bowl assemble the liquid ingredients the melted butter, condensed milk, water, almond and vanilla extract and using a hand blender beat until well mixed.
 Add half the flour mixture and beat again.
 Put in the remaining flour mixture and beat until you get a smooth batter without lumps.
 Dont over beat the batter as this would interfere with getting a soft cake.

-Pour the batter into the prepared tin and bake for an hour or until a skewer inserted in the middle of the cake comes clean.
+Pour the batter into the prepared tin and bake for about 45 minutes or until a skewer inserted in the middle of the cake comes clean.

 To make the Almond Buttercream Icing:

 In a mixing bowl, cream the butter and sugar.
 Put in almond extract and enough milk to get a firm but soft buttercream.

 In a small saucepan, place the water and the sugar and bring to a boil over a medium flame.
 Allow to cool.